Real Estate Diversity Initiative (REDI)

 Who Should Apply?

-- The ideal participant will be working in the real estate industry, have an undergraduate degree or equivalent experience and a strong entrepreneurial spirit.
+- Persons currently working in the real estate industry with an undergraduate degree or equivalent experience + a strong entrepreneurial spirit.

-- People working in the real estate industry interested in becoming a Developer and/or Owner of projects.
+- Persons currently working in the real estate industry interested in becoming a developer and/or project owner.

-- Those working in the real estate industry who want to understand the big picture of real estate development.
+- Persons currently working in the real estate industry who want to understand the bigger picture of real estate development.

-- Anyone can apply but preference is given to people of color and women.
+- Anyone can apply, but strong preference is given to women + BIPOC.

-- Registration is $300 payable upon acceptance to the program.
+- $100 registration fee required – payable upon acceptance to the program.

 “Strongly recommend!
 As a realtor this opportunity broadens the value that I bring to the table.”